zulip/zulip/docs/production/deployment.md

 Neither is available in Amazon RDS.
 As a result, if you use one of those providers, Zulip's full-text search will be unavailable.

-## Putting the Zulip application behind a reverse proxy
+## Putting the Zulip application behind an NGINX reverse proxy

 Zulip is designed to support being run behind a reverse proxy server.
 There are few things you need to be careful about when configuring a